vallurumk/sheffield-bioinformatics-core.github.io/training/stats-introduction-2018-10-24.md

 ## Overview
 This course provides a refresher on the foundations of statistical analysis.
 Practicals are conducted using the ‘Shiny’ package; which provides an accessible interface to the R statistical language.

-Note that this is not a course for learning about the R statistical language itself.
-If you wish to learn more about R, please see other courses at the Sheffield Bioinformatics Core.
+**Note that this is not a course for learning about the R statistical language itself.
+If you wish to learn more about R, please see other courses at the Sheffield Bioinformatics Core.**

 ## Who should attend this course?

+The course is aimed primarily at scientists at all levels – especially those whose formal education likely included statistics, but who have not perhaps put this into practice since.

 ## Objectives:- After this course you should be able to: